Editor’s Note: The following article is excerpted from

 Our poll respondents also took the opportunity to lambaste the phone for its lack of customization options—including

-—and for the absence of picture messaging, a to-do list, video recording, Flash video support, and integrated instant messaging.
+custom ring tones —and for the absence of picture messaging, a to-do list, video recording, Flash video support, and integrated instant messaging.

 Several readers complained about the iPhone camera’s not having zoom capability and said that the camera produced poor images in low light.
 Even more of them griped about battery life issues and the fact that users can’t replace the battery themselves.